Peshmerga: Iraqi Kurdistan

-2003 invasion of Iraq
+2003-2011 invasion and occupation of Iraq

+Kurdish Peshmerga and U.S. special forces after defeating Ansar al-Islam during Operation Viking Hammer in Halabja, Iraqi Kurdistan.

-In the years after, tensions remained high, but both parties came closer to each other, and in 2003 both of them, jointly took part in the overthrowing of the Baathist regime as part of the Iraq War.
-The CIA and other US special forces, who arrived in Iraq in early 2002, conducted unconventinal warfare operations with the Peshmerga against Ansal al-Islam terrorists and organized the Peshmerga to form a 'northern Front' against Saddam Hussein's troops.
-The Peshmerga played a key role in helping the United States on the mission to capture deposed Iraqi president Saddam Hussein.
+In the years after, tensions remained high, but both parties came closer to each other, and in 2003 both of them, jointly took part in the overthrowing of the Baathist regime as part of the Iraq War and the broader Global War on Terror.
+The CIA and other US special forces, who arrived in Iraq in early 2002, conducted unconventional warfare operations with the Peshmerga against Ansal al-Islam terrorists.
+Furthermore Peshmerga were organized to form a 'northern Front' against Saddam Hussein's troops.
+As the bombing campaign and subsequent invasion of Iraq began, Peshmerga forces, operating alongside U.S. Special Forces, advanced beyond the Kurdistan Region and took control of large areas that were widely regarded as Kurdish but had previously been outside Kurdish control.
+These areas included Sinjar, Tuz Khurmatu, Khanaqin, and Kirkuk.
+By tying down Saddam Hussein’s 5th Division in northern Iraq, the Peshmerga, helped facilitate the coalition’s invasion of southern Iraq and reduced the number of Iraqi forces available to oppose coalition operations elsewhere, likely saving hundreds if not thousands of lives.
+The Peshmerga also played a key role in helping the United States on the mission to capture Iraqi dictator Saddam Hussein.

 After the overthrowing, the Peshmerga were politically recognized and obtained a special legal position.
 This improvement came from the Coalition Provisional Authority (CPA) with issuing orders that recognized the Peshmerga and exempted them from disbandment.
+However, the decision was preceded by disagreements between Kurdish leader Masoud Barzani and the U.S. Administrator of Iraq, Paul Bremer, who regarded the continued existence of the Peshmerga as a "red line" in the formation of the new Iraqi state.
+Barzani rejected calls for disbandment, reportedly telling Bremer to "be a man and come to Kurdistan to disband [the] Peshmerga."
+Bremer subsequently abandoned his efforts to disband the Peshmerga.
 In August 2003, parts of the Peshmerga were assigned to border security and oil pipeline protection, while others trained with coalition troops.
 Peshmerga units collaborated closely with U.S. forces on patrols, interrogations, and security missions.
 At one point, the Peshmerga made up 30% of the new Iraqi Army.

-The Peshmerga were also involved in the broader Global War on Terror.
-In 2004, they captured Saudi-born Pakistani terrorist Hassan Ghul, who was operating for al-Qaeda in Iraq.
+In 2004, CTG Kurdistan captured Saudi-born Pakistani terrorist Hassan Ghul, who was operating for al-Qaeda in Iraq.
 Ghul was turned over to American intelligence officers shortly afterwards, which eventually led to the killing of Osama bin Laden in a covert American military operation in Pakistan in 2011.